autoblocksai/neon-actions/neon/README.md

 **`create-branch`**:

 This action creates a Neon branch for the current GitHub branch and commit.
 The Neon branch name will be the GitHub branch name plus the first seven characters of the commit SHA.
-For example, if you create a branch called `feat/my-feature` and push three commits, the following Neon branches will be created:
+For example, if you create a GitHub branch called `feat/my-feature` and push three commits, the following Neon branches will be created:

 - `feat/my-feature-61b5d0a`
 - `feat/my-feature-ff2a8ea`